Gas leaks, odor of gas, damaged lines, carbon monoxide symptoms and water main breaks are all considered emergencies.

 Rain sensor rebate:

 A remote rain sensor shutoff device is a good way to conserve water.
-We offer a $75 rebate* on any rain shut-off device and/or a WiFi sprinkler predictive controller installed in 2022 by an irrigation company.
+We offer a $75 rebate* on any rain shut-off device and/or a WiFi sprinkler predictive controller purchased and installed January 1-December 7, 2023 by an irrigation company.
+(Purchases prior to January 1, 2023 are not eligible)

 For details, visit the rebates page. (*Rebate will be credited to your M.U.D. account.
 Must be a M.U.D. water customer).